 Tools and Procedure

 Interviews with MPS staff occurred as part of an ongoing randomized controlled trial testing the effect of a quality improvement process on a representative sample of probation offices in the state.
-Prior to the randomized study, probation offices across the state were interviewed to assess the MPS’ existing condition-setting practices.
+Prior to the randomized study, probation offices across the state were interviewed to assess the MPS’s existing condition-setting practices.
 MPS leadership facilitated access to probation offices by sending an introductory email to the Chief PO at each district/superior court site we visited.
 After this introduction and to preserve anonymity, MPS leadership was not involved in the data collection process.
 The study was approved by the GMU IRB.
 The informed consent was conducted before each interview.

 In June 2023, three initial interviews were conducted.
 By August 2023, the team split into three pairs to conduct further interviews statewide.
 They visited a variety of district and superior courts, from high-crime urban areas to rural offices with minimal staff.
 At each site, the team first met with the Chief PO and/or Assistant Chief(s), along with any additional staff they chose to include.
 These initial meetings were not recorded or analyzed.
 Following these introductions, the team conducted private interviews with individual probation staff or, occasionally, group interviews.

-The interview guide centered on the process of establishing probation conditions, distinguishing between appropriate and inappropriate conditions, related challenges, and trainings to address these issues.
+The interview guide centered on the process of establishing probation conditions, distinguishing between appropriate and inappropriate conditions, related challenges, and training to address these issues.
 While the guide provided a framework, interviewers employed a flexible, semi-structured approach, often exploring related topics or delving deeper with follow-up questions (Fontana & Frey, 2003; Kvale, 1996).
 Remote interviews were conducted in August and September 2023 for those unable to participate during site visits.
 Participants were awarded training credits for participating in the interviews.

 A total of 23 probation offices were visited statewide: 13 district courts and 10 superior courts (see Table 1 for interview details and demographics).
 On average, three interviews were conducted per court, ranging from one to nine.
 In total, 72 interviews were conducted (64% district court; 36% superior court) with 94 interviewees (57% district court; 43% superior court), ranging from Chief POs to junior-level Associate POs.
 Most interviews (86%) were one-on-one, but some involved multiple participants (up to six).
 Remote interviews were conducted later for those unavailable during visits (19% of interviews).
 All but one PO consented to recording (typed notes were taken during this interview), with interviews lasting 11 to 76 minutes (average 38 minutes).
 Professional transcription services transcribed the audio recordings.